Kevincavender/the-ends/README.md

 ## Work in progress
 Working on open-sourced equation solver for the needs of a Thermo-Fluids Mechanical Engineer.
+The initial module is an explicit numerical equations solver (Eqn_solver) and will eventually be built out to include the packages listed below (subject to change).

 ## future libraries to integrate
 ### [Pint](https://github.com/hgrecco/pint)